chi-jams/img_scale/README.md

-# png_scale
+# img_scale

-A small project to experiment with go and provide a faster image pixelator for my i3lock screen.
+A small project to blur images for an i3lock screen in order to learn some Go.